 Students with advanced standing

 Students who enter the graduate program with advanced standing (e.g., MD/PhD students and others who have already taken graduate-level courses in chemistry) may request permission from GSAC to earn credit for a core course by taking an examination.
-Normally, this "credit by examination" option is available only to students who have previously taken a graduate-level course similar to one of this department?s core courses, as determined by the course instructor.
+Normally, this "credit by examination" option is available only to students who have previously taken a graduate-level course similar to one of this department's core courses, as determined by the course instructor.
 Earning credit by examination involves the assignment of a letter grade based on an oral or written examination, at the discretion of the core course instructor.
 Students wishing to take such an examination should obtain the Credit by Examination form from the Graduate Program Administrator.
-A course passed by examination counts towards the requirements for the Preliminary Exam.
+A course passed by examination counts towards the requirements for core course completion.

 MD/PhD Students -- Comprehensive Examination

-All MD/PhD students in the Chemistry graduate training program are required to complete their comprehensive examination by the end of the first term of their third year in Chemistry.
+All MD/PhD students in the Chemistry graduate training program are required to complete their comprehensive examination by the end of their sixth term in residence (summer of 2nd year).
 After completing the Comprehensive Examination, students may submit the Application for Admission to Candidacy form.
-A full description of the Comprehensive examination is described elsewhere in the handbook.
+A full description of the Comprehensive Examination is described in the handbook.

 MD/PhD Students -- PhD Dissertation Committee